CharlesCreativeContent/argo-agents/README.md

 ## Technical Value of Akuity Agents

-Akuity Agents enhance Amazon EKS by providing an integrated solution for continuous deployment and cluster management.

-Key benefits include:
+Akuity Agents offer significant benefits for Amazon EKS users.
+They provide seamless integration with the Akuity platform, enabling comprehensive management of Argo CD instances directly within EKS.
+This integration facilitates better automation, security, and scalability for your Kubernetes clusters.
+Key features include:

 - **Simplified Deployment:** Automate and streamline application deployment with Argo CD integration.
 - **Enhanced Security:** Secure your deployments with managed secrets and policies.